 | Register of beneficial owners (RBE) | Mandatory declaration and ongoing updates |

-How many shareholders are needed to create a SAS?
 A single shareholder is sufficient.
 The single-shareholder SAS (SASU) is expressly provided by law.
-There is no maximum number of shareholders, which distinguishes it from the SARL, capped at 100 shareholders.
+There is no maximum number of shareholders, unlike the SARL which is capped at 100.

-Can the SAS be converted into an SA?
 Yes.
-Conversion by resolution of the shareholders’ meeting and notarial deed is common when a company prepares for an IPO.
+Conversion by resolution of the shareholders' meeting and notarial deed is common when a company prepares for an IPO.
 The reverse (SA to SAS) is also possible.